WiIIiamTang/pydori/README.md

 # Info
 Both bandori.party and bandori database provide extensive public bang dream apis.
 This package attempts to simplify accessing the various endpoints they provide.

 This primarly uses the bandori.party api.
 When it was not possible to find a certain endpoint in bandori.party, the bandori database api was used instead (This is the case with all music, gacha, and more).
-In the future, there may be the option to have the choice to use only one of the apis.

  - [x] Bandori party API endpoints: 100%